 Why should I register my internship?

-- "Internship/Co-op Record" documents your work in industry on your official transcript.
+- "Internship/Co-op Record" documents your work in the industry on your official transcript.
 Your transcript should highlight all educational experiences.
 Employers want to see your engagement with the internship/co-op process.

 - Employers and professional schools will see how your time was spent when not enrolled in classes or pursuing a lighter course load.